donaristos/Holographic_Abrikosov_Lattices/README.md

    Contains the Mathematica notebooks I used to write the equations of motion of Einstein-Maxwell-Scalar including the DeTurck trick term in Einstein's equations.
 The subfolder "Background" contains the notebooks concerning the background geometries.

    In case you find it useful, I have included the notebooks Thermodynamics and CNotebook.
 These are used to manipulate the data and extract boundary theory quantities for the backgrounds and the conductivity perturbation respectively.
-Moreoever, they are used to generate the differentiation matrices for both finite differences as well as spectral methods.
+Moreover, they are used to generate the differentiation matrices for both finite differences as well as spectral methods.

  * *Sourcefiles*